Hackintosh: installing Apple OS X on PC. Install Mac OS X Yosemite on a PC from Windows. We use a ready-made flash drive image

 UPD from 05/14/2017

 - In the comments good people re-uploaded the file from mega to torrent.
 This is due to the fact that many people have problems downloading a file from mega.
 To be honest, I didn’t know that Mega has a limit on download speed (I use a premium account).
 Also, please write all questions to me on VK, but check the comments first.
 There is a chance that your problem has already been solved there.
 Again, I am not responsible for any risk this may cause to your computer.
 I also want to clarify one point that the article is presented solely for educational purposes.
 The very fact of installing a hackintosh on a PC is a gross violation of Apple's policy regarding their system, which is punishable by law.
-The author does not encourage using MacOS on non-Apple computers and does not encourage changing the system's source code.- The end
+The author does not encourage using MacOS on non-Apple computers and does not encourage changing the system's source code.

 Tags: Add tags